sugradjani/mapalati/quick-way/WISHLIST.md

 any post containing those hash tags will craete a new volunteer and register it's tag at the center of that zip code.

+## 6. auto-remove any layers that are not one of the two predefined layers

+In order to automate to some extent the handling of invalid posts, write a service that automatically removes any layers that are not one of the two predefined.
+The layer contents will be saved in a separate document for administrators review and removed from the map file.

 [back](./README.md) to quick-way README.md